TPA115K31/Step-3.5-Flash/cookbooks/README.md

 4.  **Write Documentation**: Create a `README.md` inside your directory explaining what the cookbook does and how to run it.
 5.  **Submit a Pull Request**: Push your changes to a branch and open a PR against the main repository.

+## � Call for Contributions

+We deeply value our community's creativity!
+If your cookbook is accepted and merged, we'd love to send you a small gift as a token of our appreciation.

+*   **Contact Us**: Please email us at [developer@stepfun.com](mailto:developer@stepfun.com).
+*   **Include**: A link to your merged PR and your mailing address so we can ship your gift!

-## 🏗 Basic Structure for a Cookbook
+## �🏗 Basic Structure for a Cookbook

 To ensure consistency, please follow this standard directory structure: